How2-Oh/Ped101/README.md

 <Li>Arduino 10 -> DS18B20 DQ (pin #2)
 <li>Arduino GND -> DS18B20 GND (pin #1)
 </ul>

-6. Enter your stride length in the Arduino code at the appropriate variable.
-This length is measured in inches.
+<p>6.
+Enter your stride length in the Arduino code at the appropriate variable.
+This length is measured in inches.</p>

 7. Attach the Arduino 101 to your computer and upload the Ped101 code to the device.